Basis for preparing the consolidated annual accounts

 At each balance sheet date the group assesses whether evidence exists that a financial asset or group of financial assets recognised at fair value is susceptible to impairment.
 Losses due to impairment are recognised in the income statement in the period in which they arise.

-Where the balance of evidence suggests that the losses are permanent, the losses are classified as actual losses.
+Where the balance of evidence suggests that the losses are permanent, the losses are classified as actual losses and de-regocnised.
 Actual losses covered by earlier specified loss provisions are reflected in such loss provisions.
-Actual losses not covered by loss provisions, as well as surpluses and deficits in relation to earlier loss provisions, are recognised in the income statement.
+Actual losses not covered by Stage 3 loss provisions, as well as surpluses and deficits in relation to earlier loss provisions, are recognised in the income statement.